MIERUNE/qgis-jaxa-earth-plugin/README.md

 ![02](imgs/02.jpg)

 4. Select the dataset, a band, and the date range, then Load!
-(Earth API seems to be currently available in 2021 only.)
+- Dataset further information can be checked by clicking on "Details" button
 ![03](imgs/03.jpg)

 > **Note**